emorygriffith/github_repo_clone/Readme.md

 ## GitHub Repository Page Clone

-I cloned my GitHub repo page by using live data from several GitHub APIs.
+I made a pixel perfect clone of my GitHub repo page by using live data from several GitHub APIs.

 How to use it: